 These alcoholism myths are in fact far from the reality of addiction.
-Alcoholism is a brain illness which can impact any individual.
-No matter your age, your gender, your career status, your wealth, your mental health, your criminal record, developing an alcohol addiction can happen to anyone.
+Alcoholism is a brain illness that can impact any individual.
+No matter your age, gender, your career status, your wealth, your mental health, your criminal record, developing alcohol addiction can happen to anyone.
 Of course, research suggests how alcoholism is likely to affect certain individuals more than others, down to genetics, environments and social factors.
 However, this shouldn’t fuel ongoing alcoholism myths.

 The dangers of alcoholism myths are that many individuals will struggle with this level of judgment.
 They are more than likely judging themselves.
 Through additional streams of abuse, they understand that reaching out for alcoholism support will be challenging.
 They will be branded as an alcoholic, as the stereotype.
 Through this fear, many users will delay their attempt of addiction recovery, in turn, fuelling an even greater addiction.

 Alcoholism myths are also pushing users to abuse higher quantities of drugs or alcohol, develop mental health issues, such as paranoia or depression, and in some cases, can sadly lead to suicide.

 These stereotypes, these myths can sometimes carry even more dangers than substance abuse itself.
 Understandably, an initial choice was made to consume alcohol.
 Yet, once the addictive characteristics of alcohol present themselves, this choice has disappeared.